What nature teaches us about pretty colors palettes

 Putting knowledge into practice

-I love playing around with Adobe Color where you can create a color palette and visualizes your palette on a color circle.
+I love playing around with Adobe Color, which allows you to create a color palette and visualize it on a color circle.

 It’s good practice to play around.